fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_030.md

 This is a state that is potentially one of the worst states for a company to be in.
 It means that hiring new people and getting them productive is costly and losing trained staff can be catastrophic.
+If you want know how to avoid this, I will sell you a book later that is at least three times as expensive as this one.

 The onboarding is a good way to, in a very coarse manner, get a sense of how your systems form is looking.
 If your developer struggle